-To the only man who signed all four documents on which our United States was founded -- the Declaration of Independence, the Treaty of Alliance with France, the Treaty of Peace with Britain, and the Constitution; to the man who called himself printer but served his country as diplomat, inventor, philanthropist, philosopher and scientist; to Dr. Franklin, whose versatility and character stands as inspiration to all nations, I hereby formally dedicate the Benjamin Franklin National Memorial.
+To the only man who signed all four documents on which our United States was founded: the Declaration of Independence, the Treaty of Alliance with France, the Treaty of Peace with Britain, and the Constitution.
+To the man who called himself Printer but served his country as diplomat, inventor, philanthropist, philosopher, and scientist; to Dr. Franklin, whose versatility and character stand as inspiration for all nations: I hereby formally dedicate the Benjamin Franklin National Memorial.